 Italy, which kicked off the initiative, bears the brunt of immigration from Tunisia and Libya, with migrants crossing the Mediterranean, where they are commonly held on the island of Lampedusa, whose coasts have witnessed a series of tragedies, most infamously the drowning of 300 Eritrean immigrants in October last year.
 Frontex has largely failed to curtail this.
 Fortress Europe is reinforcing its balustrades to an ever-growing number of displaced people in a seemingly unwinnable struggle.

-As the number of migrants grows, it seems that the EU is toughening its stance on immigration.
-The European Commission is already developing an electronic entry/exit system to prevent immigrants from overstaying their visas.
-Several member states are pushing for this to include the gathering of fingerprints and medical details from non-European passport holders.
+As the number of migrants grows, it seems that the EU is toughening its stance to immigration.
+The European Commission is already developing an electronic Entry/Exit system to prevent immigrants from overstaying their visas.
+Several member states are pushing for this to include the gathering of fingerprints and medical details from non European passport holders.
 These details could then be shared with law enforcement agencies.
-The mass retention of personal data has been criticized by the European Court of Justice, but the Italian government thinks it has already found a way around their legal objections.
-Mos Maiorum might be the biggest initiative in the EU’s ongoing pushback against undocumented immigrants, but it seems that it could be only a taste of what’s to come.
+The mass retention of personal data has been criticised by the European Court of Justice, but the Italian government thinks it has already found a way round their legal objections.
+Mos Maiorum might be the biggest initiative in the EU’s on-going repression of illegal immigrants, but it seems that it could be only a taste of what’s to come.